bens4lsu/theskinny-publish/Content/blog2/random-notes-v.md

 Before I knew who was on the list, I guessed Richie Rich and Daddy Warbucks.
 What do you know?
 Numbers 2 and 3!
 Benny knows fake rich people!

 Number one was Santa Claus.
 Clearly, that's a bogus selection, prompted by the season.
 Their logic was that Santa must have infinite money in order to provide toys to all of the children, but obviously don't understand Santa.
-He does all of this with <i>magic</i>, not money.
+He does all of this with *magic*, not money.
 Fools.

 <p><img src="/img/greenline.gif" class="greenline" alt="{{divider}}" /></p>